 Everything we teach our 230,000 followers, free in one place: build a guaranteed income floor first, then invest the rest — so your bills get paid no matter what the market does.

 Educational illustration only — not financial, tax, or legal advice and not an offer of any product.
 Hypothetical figures: assumes the income gap is funded from pre-tax accounts, 2.5% annual inflation on 4% Rule withdrawals, and illustrative single-life annuity payout rates by age (actual quotes vary by carrier, product, state, and rate environment).
 The invested remainder is illustrated at a 9% average annual return — hypothetical, not guaranteed, and subject to market risk; actual returns vary and may be negative.
+Financial Adviser scenario uses a 60/40 blend at ~6.5% average return with 1% AUM fee and 1% COLA on withdrawals.
 Cost-of-living increases are modeled as withdrawals from the invested side (structured tax-free via Roth in Viking plans) and therefore do not appear as taxable income.
-Annuitization is capped at 65% of the portfolio under the BIID/BID framework.
+Annuitization is capped at 65% of the portfolio under the BIID framework.
 Annuity guarantees are backed by the claims-paying ability of the issuing insurance company and are not FDIC insured.

 Dustin built Viking around one idea: retirement isn't a pile of money, it's a paycheck that has to show up every month for 30 years.
 He teaches the same income-first strategy to 230,000 followers that he builds for clients — in plain English, written for smart people who aren't licensed professionals.

-When you put an insurance or annuity product in place through us, the insurance company pays us a commission.
+1. Commission.
+When you put a life insurance or annuity product in place through us, the insurance company pays us a commission.
 It doesn't come out of your deposit and it doesn't reduce your rate.
-If we recommend something, it's because the math works for you — and we'll show you that math before you sign anything.
-No advice on this site costs you a dime.

 The same advice we give away across five platforms — organized so you can find your exact question in seconds.
 Read everything free.
 Download the full guides if you want them to keep.